-Thus in the beginning of his report (Experiments on Plant Hybridisation, Mendel 1865), he introduced the terms dominant and recessive.
+Thus at the beginning of his report (Experiments on Plant Hybridisation, Mendel 1865), he introduced the terms dominant and recessive.
 Here’s a quotation:

 a1a1 (P1) x a2a2 (P2)